27672057568

 Use a secure VPN you can trust

-AVG Secure VPN keeps your data safe with 256-bit AES encryption — the same military-grade encryption that banks and governments use.
-Our lightning-fast servers located around the world will get you the content you crave while hiding your identity behind a shared IP address, making it almost impossible for anyone to link your activity back to you.
+AVG Secure VPN keeps your data safe with 256-bit AES encryption — the same encryption that banks and governments use.
+Our lightning-fast servers located around the world will get you the content you need while hiding your identity behind a shared IP address, making it nearly impossible for anyone to link your activity back to you.

-Secure your Wi-Fi network, protect up to 10 computers and mobile devices with a single account, and stay anonymous online with AVG Secure VPN.
-Try it for free today.
+Secure your Wi-Fi network, protect up to 10 computers and mobile devices with a single account, and stay more anonymous online today.

 Encrypt your connection and access content with AVG Secure VPN